zelanko/sql-docs.de-de/docs/database-engine/database-mirroring/use-certificates-for-a-database-mirroring-endpoint-transact-sql.md

 ---
-title: Verwenden von Zertifikaten für einen Datenbankspiegelungs-Endpunkt (Transact-SQL) | Microsoft-Dokumentation ms.custom: '' ms.date: 05/17/2016
+title: Verwenden von Zertifikaten für einen Datenbankspiegelungsendpunkt
-ms.prod: sql
-ms.prod_service: high-availability
+descriptoin: Steps to configure the use of a certificate on both inbound and outbound connections for a SQL Server database mirroring endpoint. ms.custom: seo-lt-2019 ms.date: 05/17/2016 ms.prod: sql ms.prod_service: high-availability